tin2tin/Blender_Screenwriter/README.md

 # Blender_Screenwriter
 Screenplay formatting in Blender Text Editor of Fountain markup syntax.

+### Features

+- Write screenplays in Blender Text Editor.
+- Get live preview of screenplay formatting.
+- Use the simple fountain markup syntax.
+- Export to fdx(Final Draft).
+- Export to Html.
+- Save as Fountain.
+- Extract screenplay data and timings.
+- Auto create a sequence with scenes and dialogue.

 ### How to

 Download here: https://github.com/tin2tin/Blender_Screenwriter/releases and use the normal Blender installation procedure.